observIQ/stanza/docs/README.md

 stanza

 # Supported flags:
 --config          The location of the agent config file (default: ./config.yaml) --plugin_dir      The location of the plugins directory (default: ./plugins) --database        The location of the offsets database file.
 If this is not specified, offsets will not be maintained across agent restarts
---log_file    The location of the agent log file.
-If not specified, stanza will log to `stderr` --debug       Enables debug logging
+--log_level       The log level of the agent logger (default: INFO) --log_file        The location of the agent log file.
+If not specified, stanza will log to `stdout` --max_log_size    The maximum size of the agent log file in MB before rotating (default: 10) --max_log_backups The maximum number of agent log files to retain when rotating (default: 5) --max_log_age     The maximum number of days to retain a rotated agent log file (default: 7)
 ```